 Estimation is usually considered for unknown parameters.
 If the data from which the parameters were estimated came from simulated data, the true value of the parameters may be known.
-If θ is the true value and $\hat{\theta}$ the estimate, then error is just the difference between the prediction and the true value, typically, absolute error or squared error are used, which will always have positive expectations for an imperfect estimator.
-Absolute error is defined as abs-err = $$\left| \hat{\theta} - \theta \right|$$ and squared error as
+If θ is the true value and $\hat{\theta}$ the estimate, then error is just the difference between the prediction and the true value, expectations for an imperfect estimator.
+Absolute error is defined as

-$$\operatorname{err} = \hat{\theta} - \theta$$
+$$err = \hat{\theta} - \theta$$ .

 If the estimate is larger than the true value, the error is positive, and if it's smaller, then error is negative.
 If an estimator's unbiased, then expected error is zero.
-So
+So typically, absolute error or squared error are used, which will always have positive and squared error as